 - plenty of shops and food opportunities nearby.

 Arriving in Budapest late we were treated to the iconic Danube views lit up and glowing in the darkness.
 The neo gothic parliament and light show were magnificent and we walked from our apartment straight down to the river to see more as we feasted on Hungarian-style pizza.
 This is a city that we’ve only had a brief taste of and one that we will certainly return to, hopefully to this same apartment.
 I can see us living very happily here, or somewhere similar, for quite some time.
 All of our experiences of Hungary have been good, we’ve also stayed in a cabin on a lake and in Gyor, a pretty city near the Austrian border.
 Hotels, even family hotels, are affordable, food is good and the Hungarians we have met have all been friendly and welcoming.
 Expect more on Hungary on this site soon.
-For now I can point you to a things to do in Budapest post, written by a local, that’s got to be good information.
+Check out our 2 day Budapest itinerary here.

 There is no dedicated parking with the apartment but this residential area has parking everywhere.
 Unfortunately you’ll need to buy a parking ticket during the day.
 Overnight parking is free.
 We found an empty space fairly easily for our very large vehicle ( she’s called Sexy, after the TARDIS).

 So that’s all I have to say today other than the compulsory disclaimer, this site uses affiliate links, they cost you nothing but pay for this site to run, for you, for free.
 We were not sponsored by this hotel in any way.
 When we are, I tell you that too but quite honestly, we don’t do much sponsorship we’ve paid our own way 99% of the time over the last 3+ years of travel.
 I really hope you make it to Budapest one day, we’ve driven past and not stopped too many times.
 It’s a city to fall in love with.

 for you, for Pinterest